MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/about-the-security-model-for-form-templates-with-code.md

  **Notes**
 - If you the select the **Restricted** security level for a managed code form template, the code behind the form will not load and run regardless of which object model members are used in the form code.
 This security level is primarily designed for InfoPath forms that are deployed using e-mail.

 - If you select the **Full Trust** security level, you need to digitally sign or install and register the form.
-For more information, see [How to: Deploy InfoPath Form Templates with Code](how-to-deploy-infopath-form-templates-with-code.md).
+For more information, see [Deploy InfoPath Form Templates with Code](how-to-deploy-infopath-form-templates-with-code.md).

 The following table summarizes the InfoPath security model.
 The first column lists the level specified for or required by the form.
 The second and third columns specify whether the form has a URN or URL identifier for its location.
 The remaining columns specify what is allowed to run.
 For more information on deployment scenarios and permission sets for managed code form templates, see the "Common Language Runtime Code Access Security Features" section later in this topic.